 Who Is Responsible for the Costs of a DUI Car Accident?

 The impaired driver is always the one who is responsible.
-In some cases, however, there may be other parties who share liability as well.
-These can include:
+In some cases, however, other parties may share liability.

-- The host of a party who provided alcohol to a driver under 21
+- A party host who provided alcohol to a driver under 21.

-Regardless of who is responsible, the money for your financial recovery will normally come out of their insurance policy, not directly out of their pocket.
+Regardless of who is responsible, the money for your financial recovery will normally come from the at-fault driver’s auto insurance policy, not their pocket.

-Talk to an Augusta Drunk Driving Accident Lawyer for Free
+Free Consultation With an Augusta Drunk Driving Accident Lawyer